-- For example, we provide extensive opportunities for school leavers and students of all backgrounds to learn more about business and to apply to work with us, providing many ways to access the profession, including apprenticeships.
+- For example, we provide thousands of opportunities for school leavers and students of all backgrounds to learn more about business and to apply to work with us, providing many ways to access the profession, including apprenticeships.
 (Target 4.3)

 - We publish indicators of social mobility in our Annual Report, and are pleased to have been recognised for our progressive employment practices by several organisations.
 (Target 4.5)

 - We also run multiple community programmes which focus on raising educational achievement and employability skills of students in the communities where our offices are based.
+In 2017 we supported more than 8,300 young people to develop workplace skills.
 (Target 4.4, 4.5)

-- And, we have an online, interactive training module, featuring some of our clients, to build a sustainability mindset across the firm.
-Over 90% of our people completed the course when it launched, and every new joiner is asked to complete it.
+- And, we developed an online, interactive training module, featuring some of our clients, to build a sustainability mindset across the firm.
+Over 90% of our people completed the course when it launched, and it won awards from both the sustainability network 2degrees and e-learning age in 2014.
 (Target 4.7)

 5. Gender equality

-Diversity is a mainstay of our business success, so there’s a natural fit with Goal 5 and we see this as an opportunity to contribute to society, too.
+Diversity is a mainstay of our business success, so there’s a natural fit with Goal 5.

-- We have an extensive diversity and inclusion programme which seeks to drive equality for women in our business: this includes targets for gender at each grade, transparency around our gender pay gap (which we were one of the first companies to disclose), and multiple programmes (including sponsorship, mentoring and coaching) to help women throughout their careers, in particular in returning from maternity.
+- We have an extensive diversity and inclusion programme which seeks to drive equality for women in our business: this includes public targets for gender at each grade, transparency around our gender pay gap - which we were one of the first businesses to disclose - and multiple programmes (including sponsorship, mentoring and coaching) to help women throughout their careers, in particular in returning from maternity.
 Further, we’re signatories of the United Nation’s HeForShe campaign to engage men as agents of change for gender equality.
 (Target 5.1, 5.5)

-- Our flexible working policy, which includes shared parental leave, aims to helps our people to create a working environment that accommodates the priorities of our people outside work.
+- Our flexible working policy, which includes shared parental leave, aims to help our people to create a working environment that accommodates their priorities outside of work.
 (Target 5.4).